zaranasavani/MyLearning/README.md

 ## 1) Image Processing Basic

 Basic Processing apply on images.
-Image imported from skimage.
+Image imported from skimage library.
 Implementation of horizontal and vertical edge detection.